-Simon is an independent consultant specializing in software architecture, and the author of ”Software Architecture for Developers” (a developer-friendly guide to software architecture, technical leadership and the balance with agility).
-He’s also the creator of the C4 software architecture model and the founder of Structurizr, which is a simple approach to creating maps of your code.
+Simon is an independent consultant specialising in software architecture, and the author of Software Architecture for Developers (a developer-friendly guide to software architecture, technical leadership and the balance with agility).
+He is also the creator of the C4 software architecture model, which is a simple approach to creating maps of your code.
 Simon is a regular speaker at international software development conferences and travels the world to help organisations visualise and document their software architecture.

 Session: Maps, travel guides and source code